chel-007/cms-nextjs/README.md

 - Singapore: 'Asia/Singapore'
 - India: 'Asia/Kolkata'

-Using JavaScript's Date and Time functions, i calculate the time difference between the supported timezones and GMT(greenwich meridian time).
-Then determine the ***difference between this adjusted time and the specified release date***.
-Currently, the release date is a static value but could be dynamically retrieved from a database much later.

-Here's a refined version of your sentence:
+I go into more technical details later on how this feature has been built!

-That concludes an overview of the features of CMS Fandom, all made possible through the seamless integration of Affinidi's Login & Vault functionalities.
+***That concludes an overview of the features of CMS Fandom, all made possible through the seamless integration of Affinidi's Login & Vault functionalities.***

 ## How to Use the App